SeanTAllen/wiki.seantallen.com/content/notes/git-update-repo-from-remote.md

 The example below assumes that you, want to:

 - Name the remote "upstream"
-- Want to update your master branch to match the remote's master branch
+- Want to update your main branch to match the remote's main branch

 ```bash
 # Add the remote, call it "upstream":